xitizbasnet/xitizbasnet/README.md

 > 👨‍💻 System Administrator & IT Researcher blending tech, cloud, and humor — one secure connection at a time. 🔐🌐😄

-🎓 Master in Business Administration | Bachelor's in Computer Science
+🎓 Master in Business Administration | Bachelor's in Computer Science(HONS)
 📍 Based in Kathmandu, Nepal
 🔍 Currently exploring **PhD opportunities** in cutting-edge IT domains.
 😄 Once a baby boy curious about wires — now a man who tames servers like pets